gurvindersingh/mlapp/README.md

 /v1/feedback    -> User can provide feedback on prediction if there was any errors
 ```

-API is **versioned** which makes evolution of system possible without introducing any breaking changes to downstream applications. `app.py` **validates data** according to schema descibed in `model.py` file using Molten framework.
+API is **versioned** which makes evolution of our application possible without introducing any breaking changes to downstream applications. `app.py` **validates data** according to schema descibed in `model.py` file using Molten framework.
 The current application provides a simple CNN model which was described in Lesson 1 of [Fast v1](https://github.com/fastai/fastai/) course using schema shown below for `predict` endpoint.
+For more details see `model.py` or [Molten docs](http://moltenframework.com/)

 ```python
 @schema